tatref/tatref.github.io/content/blog/draft-2022-linux-zombie-processes/index.md

 input()
 ```

 Copy the code to a file `zombie1.py` and run it in one terminal.
-Press ENTER or CTRL-C to kill the zombie, don't do it yet!
+This will create a zombie.
+If pressing ENTER, the zombie will be killed.

 ```shell-session
 $ python3 zombie.py